zeljkoobrenovic/grounded-architecture/manuscript/epub/2022-01-03-requirements.markdown

 {pagebreak}

 A> **KEY POINTS:**
-A> * I identified the following needs that an architecture function should support: Executing At Scale, Adaptivity, Increasing the Quality of Decision-Making with Data, and Maximizing Organizational Alignment & Learning.
+A> * I identified the following needs that an architecture function should support: Executing At Scale, Adaptivity, Improving the Quality of Decision-Making with Data, and Maximizing Organizational Alignment & Learning.

 Considering the scale and complexity of the organizational context I operated in, it was apparent that conventional approaches of doing architecture that rely on manual processes need to be revised.